apache/activemq-website/src/components/classic/documentation/using-activemq-classic-5.md

 ---
 layout: default_md
-title: Using ActiveMQ Classic 5
+title: Using ActiveMQ 5
 title-class: page-title-classic
 type: classic
 ---
-To help you get started using Apache ActiveMQ Classic 5 you may wish to start off with the [Version 5 Getting Started](version-5-getting-started) guide or the [Configuring version 5 Transports](configuring-version-5-transports).
+To help you get started using Apache ActiveMQ 5 you may wish to start off with the [Version 5 Getting Started](version-5-getting-started) guide or the [Configuring version 5 Transports](configuring-version-5-transports).
 Otherwise here is a complete list of the guides.

 *   [Configure version 5 Brokers](configure-version-5-brokers)
 *   [Configuring Version 5 Transports](configuring-version-5-transports)